 The multifaceted program comprises an e-learning technology component, ongoing teacher training and professional development, and community ownership among students in community schools in rural Zambia.
 The e-learning component includes electricity via solar power, projectors, and tablets loaded with materials in the local language that are structured around a curriculum approved by the Zambian government.

-AIR will design and implement a two-stage mixed-methods evaluation to measure the effect of Impact Network’s eSchool 360 program on learning outcomes among students in community schools in rural Zambia as well as the cost-effectiveness of any measured impacts.
-The use of cost-effectiveness analyses will enable us to estimate the cost of achieving certain benefits, such as improvements in learning outcomes.
-These estimates will in turn guide policy makers in assessing the value for money of investing in the eSchool 360 program.
+AIR has designed, and is implementing, a two-stage mixed-methods evaluation to measure the effect of Impact Network’s eSchool 360 program on learning outcomes among students in community schools in rural Zambia as well as the cost-effectiveness of any measured impacts.
+The use of cost-effectiveness analyses will aid in estimating the cost of achieving certain benefits, such as improvements in learning outcomes.
+These estimates will in turn guide policymakers in assessing the value for money of investing in the eSchool 360 program.

 The evaluation uses a cluster-randomized controlled trial in which 63 eligible schools were randomly assigned to either receive Impact Network’s eSchool 360 program (“treatment schools”) or not receive the program (“control schools”).
 The evaluation design began with quantitative baseline data collection and then follows with quantitative and qualitative data collection to inform the scale-up of the program one year and three years after the start of the baseline, by measuring aggregate scores on the early grade reading assessment (EGRA), early grade math assessment (EGMA), and Zambian achievement tests, and the secondary outcomes are the EGRA, EGMA, and Zambian achievement test subtasks as well as measures of oral reading fluency.